All-Russian Academy of Foreign Trade

 For more than 90 years, RFTA has been training professionals for foreign economic activity.
 Graduates of the Academy become specialists in the field of international trade, international finance and international economic law.

-In 2015, in accordance with the Decree of the President of the Russian Federation, the Academy was assigned to the leading universities that have the right to develop and approve educational standards for all levels of higher education independently.
+In 2015, in accordance with the decree of the president of Russia, the Academy was assigned to the leading universities that have the right to develop and approve educational standards for all levels of higher education independently.
 Since 2016, the main programs of the Academy have been implemented according to its own educational standards in the following areas of training: economics, management, law (bachelor's degree, master's degree, postgraduate studies), state municipal administration (bachelor's degree), advanced training programs and professional retraining programs.